 Why dancingsoles for this blog?
 Dancing Soles Studio and Gallery was my dance studio.
 I dream dance and choreography; it is always part of my life, and it helps me cope with unwelcome experiences.
 I hope that my sharing this with you will help you in some way.
 I, also, hope you will let me know what you think about anything you read here.
 Send me a note or a poem or a dance or a few steps or . . .

 I’m a registered workaholic.
 Also, I’m a writer, editor, dancer, choreographer and now a cancer warrior.
-I have a hard time with that last role; I also choose to think of myself as a warrior, who is actively and strongly engaging in battle.
+I have a hard time with that last role; I also choose to think of myself as a warrior, who is actively and strongly engaging in battle to remain as active as possible.
 My original diagnosis was in May 2004.
-My return diagnosis was January 2009.
+After my remission failed, my diagnosis with metastatic (stage IV) breast cancer was January 2009.
+Originally, in only my bones it has spread in 2012 to my liver and lung.

 Orange and amber beads wrapped around my wrist